su-fcit-hasan/COMP2220/docs/week01/index.md

-# Week 01 - Arthimatic Operations
+# Week 01 - Internet and Web Basics
+## What is Internet and how does internet work